 Automate Deployment to Databricks

 Once you start developing your library in IntelliJ, you will likely want to iterate on the code, upload it to Databricks, and retest with your notebooks.
 Databricks has developed an SBT plugin to make this process more seamless.
 After you configure it, you can run a single command to compile, upload, attach the library to a named cluster, and restart that cluster.
-You can learn more about how to setup the plugin in the Databricks documentation.

 Create Notebook and Link to GitHub